Automatically apply a retention label to retain or delete content

 Auto-apply labels to cloud attachments

-You might need to use this option if you're required to capture and retain all copies of files in your tenant that are sent over communications by users.
-You use this option in conjunction with retention policies for the communication services themselves, Exchange and Teams.
+You might need to use this option if you're required to capture and retain all copies of files in your tenant that are sent over communications by users, or files that are referenced in Copilot for Microsoft 365.
+You use this option in conjunction with retention policies for the communication services themselves; Exchange, Teams, Viva Engage, and Copilot for Microsoft 365.

 When you select a label to use for auto-applying retention labels for cloud attachments, ensure that the label retention setting Start the retention period based on is When items were labeled.

 Cloud attachments, sometimes also known as modern attachments, are a sharing mechanism that uses embedded links to files that are stored in the cloud.
 They support centralized storage for shared content with collaborative benefits, such as version control.
 Cloud attachments are not attached copies of a file or a URL text link to a file.
-However, support for URL text links are also now gradually rolling out.
-You might find it helpful to refer to the visual checklists for supported cloud attachments in Outlook and Teams.
+However, support for URL text links are also supported.
+You might find it helpful to refer to the visual checklists for supported cloud attachments in Outlook, Teams, and Viva Engage.

 When you choose the option to apply a retention label to cloud attachments, for compliance purposes, a copy of that file is created at the time of sharing.
 Your selected retention label is then applied to the copy that can then be identified using eDiscovery.
 Users aren't aware of the copy that is stored in the Preservation Hold library.
 The retention label isn't applied to the message itself, or to the original file.